Christian Discipline For Kids With ADHD & Autism?

 As I discuss and teach extensively in my new online parenting course, Barely Surviving to Outright Thriving, relationship must come first.

-Parenting ADHD & Autism- Adults Need To Use Executive Functioning
+Parenting ADHD & Autism- Adult Executive Functioning Required

 - sensory issues,